mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 def homePageForUser(userId: String, secret: String): \/[MyError, Homepage] = ???
 {% endhighlight %}

 Let's briefly talk about the return type of `EitherService`.
 The return type indicates that we are getting either an error of type `MyError` or the successful result in the form of a `User` or a `Homepage`.
-Accordingly will also return either a `MyError` instance or the `Homepage` if successful.
+Accordingly our new function will also return either a `MyError` instance or the `Homepage` if it succeeded.
 The error side is a strong part of the Scalaz Either.
 It is clearly showing what kind of errors we should expect.
 We can simply lookup its declaration:

 {% highlight scala %}
 sealed trait MyError
 case class UnknownUser(userId: Long) extends MyError {
   override def toString = s"User with id [$userId] is unknown."
 }
 case class WrongSecret(userId: Long) extends MyError {
   override def toString = s"User with id [$userId] provided the wrong secret."
 }
 case class ServiceUnavailable(service: String) extends MyError {
   override def toString = s"The Service [$service] is currently unavailable" }
 {% endhighlight %}